Johor Bahru: Railway

+Slated to open in January 2027, the under-construction Bukit Chagar station will serve the RTS Link.
+The new light rail line will replace the Shuttle Tebrau service as the new cross-border service to Singapore.
+It will also be the first light rail line in Malaysia outside the Klang Valley.

-Johor state government has acknowledged the high degree of traffic congestion within the city, and has been making plans for the implementation of an LRT or bus rapid transit (BRT) system since at least 2017.
+The Johor state government has acknowledged the high degree of traffic congestion within the city, and has been making plans for the implementation of a light rapid transit (LRT) or bus rapid transit (BRT) system since at least 2017.
 Johor's Chief Minister, Onn Hafiz Ghazi, acknowledged that "an efficient public transportation system in Johor Bahru is no longer a luxury but a necessity."
 Plans for an LRT system were, however, shelved in 2024.
-The government claimed that the long wait-time of five to seven years needed for the completion of an LRT network was prohibitive, given the city's pressing need for a public transport network as soon as possible, owing to the opening of the RTS Link in 2026.
-They instead opted for an elevated autonomous rail rapid transit (ART) network, with construction works slated to begin by end-2025.
+The government claimed that the long wait-time of five to seven years needed to complete an LRT network was prohibitive, given the city's pressing need for a public transport network as soon as possible, owing to the opening of the RTS Link in 2027.
+Instead, they opted for an elevated autonomous rapid transit (ART) network.
+However, there remain calls for a high-capacity rail system to serve the busiest corridor of the city.

-On 23 October 2025, the Johor Bahru Draft Local Plan 2035 (RTJB 2035) was released, with plans for four bus and eventually ART lines unveiled – the Skudai, Iskandar Puteri, Tebrau and Pasir Gudang Transit Corridors.
-Total cost of the ART lines is predicted to be around RM17 billion.